JCSama/CodeIgniter-geolocation/README.md

 # CodeIgniter Geolocation Library

-CodeIgniter Geolocation library allows you to locate an IP Address using "ipinfodb" API, check http://ipinfodb.com for more information.
+CodeIgniter Geolocation library allows you to locate an IP Address using "ipinfodb" API.

 # Installation